 Switchboard is a place to interact with other Polar Bears across the globe.
 You can make an ask for what you need and offer what you have.
 Seeking a mentor or career advice?
 Interested in offering information or contacts for jobs?
 Seeking a roommate or a place to live?
 This is the place to make it happen.

-As leaders of their class’s effort, Class Agents work closely with AG staff members to set and meet their respective class dollar and donor goals.
+As leaders of their class’s effort, Class Agents work closely with Annual Giving staff members to set and meet their respective class dollar and donor goals.
 Class Agents are vital in encouraging philanthropy and building relationships between alumni and Bowdoin.

 Class Reunions are held every five years and are planned and hosted by volunteer Reunion Committees, who assist with shaping Reunion class programming and help the class achieve its goals around Reunion Weekend attendance, class gift totals, and donor participation rate.